slarrozejar/benchmarks/program/dotStyle/README.md

 Example with line tool
 ----------------------

-To get the same graph as in the example with the json file above by specifying the changes to apply in the line tool, just launch the command: `./dotStyle.py example.dot -sn "a=[0-9]+&&b=3" color=blue style=filled -se "b=2" color=yellow`
+To get the same graph as in the example with the json file above by specifying the changes to apply in the line tool, just launch the command: `./dotStyle.py example.dot -sg label="Example graph" fontname="Helvetica-Oblique" fontsize=36 -sn "a=[0-9]+&&b=3" color=blue style=filled -se "b=2" color=yellow`